AkiraBrahe/BTX_ExpansionPack/README.md

 ## Installation

 **⚠ This mod is only partially updated for BEX 2.0.
-It adds new features based on the Playable Tanks mod, such as more diverse vehicle rosters and, soon, vehicle factories.**
+It adds new features based on the Playable Tanks mod, such as more diverse vehicle rosters and vehicle factories.**

 1. Install the latest versions of [BattleTech Extanded](https://discourse.modsinexile.com/t/battletech-extended-tactics/1859) and [CAC-C](https://github.com/mcb5637/BTX_CAC_Compatibility/releases/latest).
 2. Remove the ".modtek" folder if present to force Modtek to rebuild the cache.